 So, technically, no Vitamix machine disappoints at juice extraction.
 What changes between the various models is convenience, whereby some can complete the task at hand faster or without supervision.

-The 5 Best Vitamix Blenders for Juicing
+The 5 Best Vitamix Blenders for Juicing and Smoothies

 Like I’ve just said, about all Vitamix machines are remarkably good at juicing.
 We have the maker to thank for all that as even the cheapest space-saving machines come with the original blend and build quality.